EliMattingly22/DesignDriveCoilFilt.jl/README.md

 * Alpha = 2, Ratio of OD/ID.
 In theory, higher numbers are more efficient, but have more leakage.
 Higher numbers are also more challenging to wind.
 Should be between 2-5

 * CuFillFactor = 1, The packing factor of the wire.
 Solid magnet wire is 1, Litz will be <1

+### DCore_DetermineIdealInduct

+This function determines the (ideal) inductance of a D shaped toroid given geometry and turn count.

+## Rogowski_Calc

+This function calculates the voltage per amp in a Rogowski coil being used as a current sensor.
+There are methods for rectangular coils, and circular cross-sections.